THEMIXT/staff/Warning-system.md

 The old system is no longer supported so the above properties can be removed.

-Underneath the warning modules add the following:
+Underneath the warning module add the following:
 ```
 severity-levels:
   - name: MINOR